SimCMinMax/MoreTooltipInfo/README.md

 You can enable and disable what you want to show in the tooltip in Game Menu > Interface > MoreTooltipInfo

 ## Known issues and development plan
-- Add Legendary simulated DPS
+- Fix talent data divided in two parts

 - Add more data to the addon (Do not hesitate to suggest)